 Similarly, a school that serves grades 6-12 receives two separate School Quality Reports: one for the middle school, and one for the high school.

-This document explains the rules for the School Quality Reports for three school types: elementary schools, K-8 schools, and middle schools.
+This document explains the rules for the School Quality Reports for District 75 schools.
 Separate Educator Guides explain the rules for the other school types.

-Survey School Type
+NYC School Survey School Type